 In 1991, we left for Houghton, Michigan with two cats in tow so that I could pursue my career as a Michigan Technological University CS faculty member while my wife earned her Ph.D. in Rhetoric.
 In 1992, I earned my Ph.D. from Colorado State University and, in 1998, became an Associate Professor of Computer Science.

 However, I felt a need for industrial experience if I were to be more aware of practical issues of building compilers.
 So, in August 2000, we moved to Dallas with our "family" of six cats to labor at Texas Instruments where I worked on TI's compiler for DSP processors.
-Currently, three cats condescend to live with us as long as we tend to our responsibilities as household staff.
+Currently, one cat condescends to live with us as long as we tend to our responsibilities as household staff.
 However, after three years and missing academia, I joined the UNT CSE faculty as an Associate Professor.

 I have focused my research on compiler optimization for architectures with instruction-level parallelism (ILP).
 Initially, I worked on the Horizon compiler, retargetable for a wide variety of "bit slice" architectures.
 At MTU, I continued developing Rocket, a highly-optimizing retargetable C compiler for ILP architectures.
-Currently, while continuing work in scheduling and register assignment for ILP architecture, I am addressing compiler optimization issues for fine-grained multi-threaded architectures, and hybrid architectures that include both fixed-processor cores and reconfigurable logic.
+Currently, while continuing work in scheduling and register assignment for ILP architecture, I am addressing compiler optimization issues related to 1) using scratchpad memory either in place of cache or in conjunction with cache and 2) hybrid architectures that include both fixed-processor cores and reconfigurable logic.